 En Route Back to Cascade Pass Trail

-After finishing the hard part, it was a long slog returning to Cascade Pass.
-But en route, I stopped several times to enjoy the field full of blueberries and savor the incredible landscape.
-Ugh, I effing love this place.
+After finishing the hard part, it was a long slog back to Cascade Pass.
+But en route, I stopped several times to enjoy the field full of blueberries while being on alert of possible bear sightings.
+The incredible landscape constantly begged me to stop and savor; I effing love this place!

-I looked up at Johannesburg Mountain below Cascade Pass.
-Then I asked myself the age-old question: “Did I just come from there?!”.
-Later, I met two out-of-town visitors and chatted our way back to the parking lot.
+I looked up at Johannesburg Mountain from below Cascade Pass and was simply amazed.
+I later met two out-of-town visitors and we chatted our way back to the lot.
+“Did I just come from there?!”
+I asked myself the age-old question in my head once again.

 See more trip photos here.